 Gili Air Wall: 5-30 meters (16-100 feet), sandy bottom with bumphead parrotfish to a steep drop off from 10-24 meters (35-80 feet), sea fans, whips, soft corals and sponges, nudibranchs, pygmy seahorses, orangutan crabs, octopus, gobies, shrimps, lobster, banded pipefish, angelfish, butterflyfish, triggerfish, current possible, all levels

 Air Harbor: 5-18 meters (16-60 feet), shore access, muck location, staghorn coral garden, octopus, banded pipefish, sponge crabs, ghost pipefish, waspfish, bobtail squid, schools of harlequin sweetlips, good night dive, all levels

 With the interesting undersea terrain, wrecks, colorful coral reefs, macro critters, a variety of fish, reef sharks, stingrays, pelagics and turtles, and scenic beach vistas and shoreside targets as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

-Air, land and boat or ferry transit is necessary to get to the islands.
-There are many ways to get it done from the the variety of possible starting points.
+Air, land, and boat or ferry transit is necessary to get to the islands.
+There are many ways to get it done from the variety of possible starting points.
 Here is a source that explains the options in detail: Wikitravel

 Things to Do in the Gili Islands (aside from scuba diving)